 Figure 1.
-Visalia District Service Area Boundaries
+Dominguez District Service Area Boundaries

-Cal Water estimates the service area population was 138,404 in 2015.
-Service area population has been growing at an annual rate of 2.31 percent for the past 15 years.
-Between the 2000 and 2010 Censuses, it grew at an average annual rate of 2.75 percent.
-Between 2010 and 2015, population growth slowed to an average annual rate of 1.43 percent per year.
-The slowdown in population growth is partly attributed to the 2007-09 housing market collapse and subsequent recession.
-Going forward, service area population is projected to increase by 2.75 percent annually until the end of the 2040 planning horizon.
-This is based on City of Visalia growth projections.
+Cal Water estimates the service area population was 142,227 in 2015.
+Service area population has been growing slowly at an annual rate of 0.13 percent for the past 15 years.
+Between the 2000 and 2010 Censuses, it grew at an average annual rate of 0.11 percent.
+Between 2010 and 2015, population growth increased slightly to an average annual rate of 0.16 percent per year.
+Going forward, service area population is projected to increase at a rate of 0.28 percent annually through the 2040 planning horizon.
+This is based on the 15-20 year historical rate of growth in single- and multifamily housing units in the District.